retaildevcrews/botify/README.md

 ## Overview

-This repository is an implementation of a Generative AI chatbot that leverages Microsoft and other Open-Source technologies to create a question/answer bot.
+This repository is an implementation of a Generative AI chatbot that leverages Azure Cloud Services, Microsoft Open-Source, and other Open-Source technologies to create a question/answer bot.
 The bot implements RAG for grounding answers the user's questions.
 The project is structured to ensure ease of development, maintenance, and deployment